sakeefh/UGA-Hacks-8/README.md

 # DYP 🌍 - Do Your Part

 DYP is a React Native app developed to address the shortage of volunteering opportunities for students.
 Our goal is to provide a seamless platform connecting enthusiastic volunteers with organizations, making volunteering more accessible and impactful.

+## Technologies Used:

+- **Framework:** React Native
+- **Languages:** Python, JavaScript XML, C++

 ## Key Features